simonmichael/hledger_site/faq.md

 - run as a live-updating terminal UI, for fast interactive exploration
 - run as a web app, allowing remote/multi-user browsing and data entry
 - run as a JSON web API, for integrating with custom apps
-- be linked into a Haskell script or program

-Add a few directives to the file, and hledger can:
+If you add a few directives to the file, hledger can:

-- include and combine multiple data sets
+- include multiple data sets
 - generate recurring transactions by rule
 - add extra postings (splits) to transactions by rule
 - show a forecast of future activity, eg to help with cashflow planning